RealTimeChris/simdjson/doc/basics.md

   else { /* Handle wrong value */ }
 }
 ```
-It is also important to note that when dealing an invalid number inside a string, simdjson will report a `NUMBER_ERROR` error if the string begins with a number whereas simdjson
+It is also important to note that when dealing an invalid number inside a string, simdjson2 will report a `NUMBER_ERROR` error if the string begins with a number whereas simdjson2
 will report an `INCORRECT_TYPE` error otherwise.

 The `*_in_string` methods can also be called on a single document instance: